ES2Spring2020-ComputinginEngineering/project-1-maddie-and-grace/README.md

-To get our results/graphs for Step 2 (predicted pendulum periods graphs) run the file step1_theoretical_period.py To get our results/graphs for Step 4 (the real world experimental pendulum graphs) run the file all_plots.py To get our results/graphs for Step 5 (the numerical model) run the file step5(2).py Each file is in the folder for their respective steps
+To get our results/graphs for Step 2 (predicted pendulum periods graphs) run the file step1_theoretical_period.py To get our results/graphs for Step 4 (the real world experimental pendulum graphs) run the file all_plots.py To get our results/graphs for Step 5 (the numerical model) run the file step5(2).py Each files are in the folder for their respective steps

+The 5 data sets are located in the step 4 folder and are labeled by length.

 Your final submission should include (on GitHub):